 Hudson's Bay chairman gets Glass Lewis support for take-private bid

-Dec 11 (Reuters) - Hudson's Bay Co HBC.TO Chairman Richard Baker won the support of proxy advisory firm Glass Lewis to take the Canadian retailer private, just days after a rival adviser asked stakeholders to vote against the plan.
+Dec 11 (Reuters) - Hudson's Bay Co HBC.TO Chairman Richard Baker won the support of proxy advisory firm Glass Lewis for the takeover of the Canadian retailer, just days after a rival adviser recommended stakeholders vote against the plan.

 The news is the latest in a months-long battle to take the Saks Fifth Avenue owner private by a consortium led by Baker for C$1.9 billion, or worth C$10.30 per share.